surf-build/surf/README.md

 Download all of the artifacts for a given Release

 Options:
-  --target    The directory to download files to
-  -r, --repo  The repository to clone
+  --target       The directory to download files to -r, --repo     The repository to clone
   -t, --tag      The tag to download releases for
+  -v, --version  Print the current version number and exit

 Some useful environment variables: